mesonbuild/meson/docs/markdown/Machine-files.md

   subprojects.
 This setting has no effect if the `exe_wrapper` was not specified.
   The default value is `true`. (*new in 0.56.0*)
 - `java_home` is an absolute path pointing to the root of a Java installation.
+- `bindgen_clang_arguments` an array of extra arguments to pass to clang when calling bindgen

 ### CMake variables